jedrzejboczar/stm32-cmake-cpp/README.md

 This is a template for creating projects using CMake with STM32CubeMX generation tool.
 It allows to use C++, but can be easily modified for pure C. For the toolchain.cmake you need to download [stm32-cmake](https://github.com/ObKo/stm32-cmake) (there's a straightforward tutorial on its usage too).

 Above all it is just a code snippet.
+You have to understand it and modify the way you need.
 Use it however you want.

 ## Usage